garrandall/popular-music-data/tracks/i-just-wanna-stop-gino-vannelli.md

 When I think about those nights in Montreal
 I get the sweetest thoughts of you and me
 Memories of love above the city lights
-Ooh, I tried so hard to take it
+Oh, I tried so hard to take it
 But oh Lord my heart won't make it

 I just wanna stop